What Entresto (sacubitril/valsartan) is and what it is used for1

 What should I do if I accidentally take this medicine with an ARB or ACEI?

-Never stop taking your medication without first consulting your healthcare professional
+Do not stop taking your medicine unless your healthcare professional tells you to

 How do you take sacubitril/valsartan?